Erty-Gamedev/GoldSrc-Map2Prop/README.md

 GoldSrc Map2Prop is a tool for converting .rmf and .jmf files, as well as .obj files exported from the Steam version of J.A.C.K, to goldsrc .smd file that can then be compiled into a goldsrc format studio model without the hastle of using an 3D editor.

+### Supported platforms
+Currently only supported on Windows.<br>
+Linux support is planned for a future release.

 ## Installation

 No installation required, simply get the latest executable from [Releases](https://github.com/Erty-Gamedev/GoldSrc-Map2Prop/releases) and place it in your folder of choice.